-11.1.
+4.87.
 Championship:

-- 11.1.1.
-The Index of performance championship will be open to all classes. - 11.1.2.
-The Index of performance championship will be a club championship only and will be scored and administered by the club's racing score keeper. - 11.1.3.
-Points will be awarded per race and the racer with the highest total at the end of the race season will be declared the champion. - 11.1.4.
-Tie breaker Average % for all events followed by most wins. - 11.1.5.
+- 4.87.1.
+The Index of performance championship will be open to all classes. - 4.87.2.
+The Index of performance championship will be a club championship only and will be scored and administered by the club's racing score keeper. - 4.87.3.
+Points will be awarded per race and the racer with the highest total at the end of the race season will be declared the champion. - 4.87.4.
+Tie breaker Average % for all events followed by most wins. - 4.87.5.
 Index of performance will only apply to official Lotus Challenge sprint races.

-11.2.
+4.88.
 Trophies:

-- 11.2.1.
-The average index of performance calculation for the two races per event will be used to determine the event winner and recipient of the event trophy if available - 11.2.2.
+- 4.88.1.
+The average index of performance calculation for the two races per event will be used to determine the event winner and recipient of the event trophy if available - 4.88.2.

-11.3.
+4.89.
 Points system:

-- 11.3.1.
-Each racer classified as a finisher in a race will score points from first to last - 11.3.2.
+- 4.89.1.
+Each racer classified as a finisher in a race will score points from first to last - 4.89.2.
 First place will be awarded points equal to the number of starters in the race.
 Eg 40 starters, First place will get 40 points and last gets 1 (assuming all racers are classified as finishers).
-If for example there are two racers not classified as finishers, then first place still gets 40 but the last finisher gets 3. - 11.3.3.
-To qualify for points, the racer has to be classified as a finishers in terms of the standard MSA rules - 11.3.4.
-A disqualification will be considered a non-finisher. - 11.3.5.
+If for example there are two racers not classified as finishers, then first place still gets 40 but the last finisher gets 3. - 4.89.3.
+To qualify for points, the racer has to be classified as a finishers in terms of the standard MSA rules - 4.89.4.
+A disqualification will be considered a non-finisher. - 4.89.5.
 Discarding of points Same rule as per Northern region championship will apply.
-The discarded event need not be the same event discarded for NR Championship - 11.3.6.
+The discarded event need not be the same event discarded for NR Championship - 4.89.6.
 All points scored by a driver, regardless if he changed classes during the course of a season, will count towards the overall championship.

-11.4.
+4.90.
 Index of performance calculation

-- 11.4.1.
-The official results sheets will be used to calculate Index of performance - 11.4.2.
+- 4.90.1.
+The official results sheets will be used to calculate Index of performance - 4.90.2.
 Index of performance will be a racer's fastest lap in the race divided by his/her average lap time during the race, expressed as a percentage.
 Theoretical maximum is 100%.
-The racer with highest percentage will be declared the winner. - 11.4.3.
+The racer with highest percentage will be declared the winner. - 4.90.3.
 Average lap time will be total race time divided by number of laps.
-A 0,5 sec per grid Line behind overall pole position, will be subtracted from each racers overall race time, to compensate for relative starting positions. - 11.4.4.
-In the event of a Safety Car, the results of that Heat become null and void.
+A 0,3 sec per grid Line behind overall pole position, will be subtracted from each racers overall race time, to compensate for relative starting positions. - 4.90.4.
+In the event of a Safety Car or red flag, the results of that Heat become null and void.

-12. ROOKIE CHAMPIONSHIP
+ROOKIE CHAMPIONSHIP

-- 12.1.
-To qualify as a Rookie a driver must have raced less than 3 races in Lotus Challenge - 12.2.
-The Rookie champion will be the driver who scored the most points in the season, regardless the class/s raced in. - 12.3.
+- 4.91.
+To qualify as a Rookie a driver must have raced less than 3 races in Lotus Challenge - 4.92.
+The Rookie champion will be the driver who scored the most points in the season, regardless the class/s raced in. - 4.93.
 Should there be a tie, then the greater number of class wins followed by second positions and, if required, third positions etc, will be considered in order to break the tie.

-13. MASTERS CHAMPIONSHIP
+MASTERS CHAMPIONSHIP